In this introductory article, we will cover all the basics of SSL Certificates.

 SSL stands for Secure Sockets Layer.
 Utilizing SSL is the original protocol required to obtain an HTTPS site.

-To be deemed secure, defined by the secure communication of data with guaranteed privacy and integrity, an HTTPS website needed an SSL certificate and a public key to communicate on the internet.
+To be deemed secure, defined by the secure communication of data with guaranteed privacy and integrity, an HTTPS website needed an SSL certificate and a public key to communicate online.

 A new security protocol was introduced in 1999.
 This certification is called TLS, or Transport Layer Security, and is considered to be superior to the original SSL.
-However, certification doesn’t depend on the protocol used, only that communication of data is using a public key.
+However, certification doesn’t depend on the protocol used, only that data communication uses a public key.

 Despite the new protocol, the SSL acronym is still the most commonly used terminology.